MajidMalori/Optimal-Power-Flow-Prediction-Using-Physics-Informed-Spatiotemporal-Graph-Neural-Network-/README.md

 - **IEEE Power & Energy Society** for providing standard test systems
 - **PandaPower Development Team** for the excellent power system simulation framework
-- **PyTorch Geometric Community** for graph neural network implementations
+- **PyTorch Community** for the deep learning framework
 - **Open Source Contributors** who make reproducible research possible

 ---

 **Contact**: [your.email@university.edu] | **Repository**: [GitHub Link] | **DOI**: [DOI Link]

-*"Advancing the intersection of electrical engineering and artificial intelligence for the future of smart grids."*
+*Advancing the intersection of electrical engineering and artificial intelligence for the future of smart grids.*